Michael-MD/Elastic-Multislice-Electron-Microscopy/README.md

 The code is written with readability in mind rather for ease of understanding rather than speed.

 ## 1. Setup
-This code has been tested with C++17, ensure that you place your project in a location which can access the header file of the technique you would like to use.
+This code has been tested with C++17 on Ubuntu, ensure that you place your project in a location which can access the header file of the technique you would like to use.
 You can clone the repo using the command
 ```
 git clone https://github.com/Michael-MD/Electron-Microscopy-in-C.git
 ```